RamanRepoGH/WebRepoPbl/GameUserEvents/game_event_tracking/README.md

 ## 1. Architectural Approach

 Here is the data flow that has been assumed for sending the raw events with minimal schema validation to Snowflake Staging Table.
 This can ensure that we don't do a lot of processing at client side and capture almost all the events in our staging layer.
-This will ensure that the following overall flow is lightweight.
+This will ensure that the following overall flow is lightweight and we can handle the schema evolution in future very easily.

 Game SDK → API → Firehose → Snowpipe Streaming/S3 → Snowflake Staging Table (raw_events)